-These are the areas within the employee’s role that they are particularly strong at and should be developed further.
-Where relevant, provide a reason for and/or example of the area of strength.
+These are the areas within the employee’s role that they are particularly strong at and which should be developed further.
+Where relevant, provide a reason for and/or examples of areas of strength.

 Areas of improvement

 These are the areas in which the employee can improve and optimise their performance.
-The appraisal should set out how this can be done by, for example, providing further support and training.
-Where relevant, provide a reason for and an example of the area of improvement
+An appraisal should set out how this can be done by, for example, providing further support and training.
+Where relevant, provide a reason for and an example of areas of improvement.

 Training and/or other development actions

-This covers any relevant training the employee may need or benefit from to exceed in their role.
-These activities are not restricted to training courses and may include coaching, involvement in other projects, planned experience or any other suitable activity to enhance the employee’s skills, knowledge and behaviour.
+This covers any relevant training the employee may need or benefit from to exceed expectations in their role.
+These activities are not restricted to training courses and may include coaching, involvement in other projects, planned experience or any other suitable activities to enhance the employee’s skills, knowledge and behaviour.

-This covers any career aspirations that the employee has such as taking on additional responsibilities, working in another department or area of the business or taking on additional responsibilities.
+This covers any career aspirations that the employee has, such as taking on additional responsibilities, working in another department or working in a different area of the business.